twistedgitbox/ansible-vagrant-docker-web-provisioner/README.md

 - find the section `vars:`

-**For repositories to place on *web* folder**: the repository is downloaded into the
+**For repositories to place on *web* folder**:
-`/vagrant/web` folder on the Vagrant guest.
+Replace the github URL with the URL of your project after `gitDockerRepo`. the repository is downloaded into the `/vagrant/web` folder on the Vagrant guest.

 **For repositories to load your *Docker* container**:
 Replace the github URL with the URL of your project after `gitWebRepo`.